pedroeli07/tauri-diego-app/README.md

 - **Printer Response:** Once the printer receives and processes the command, it sends a response.
 - **Interface Update:** The graphical user interface (GUI) automatically updates the status and settings of the components based on the received response, ensuring the interface reflects the actual hardware state.

-## 4. Logging and Exporting

-*(If the "Logging and Exporting" section is section 3, you can renumber as needed.)*

 ## Final Considerations